tierpod/lua-nginx-osm/README.md

 Description
 ===========

-This Lua library is a Tirex client driver for the ngx_lua nginx module:
+This Lua library is a tirex/renderd/http client drivers for the ngx_lua nginx module:

 http://wiki.nginx.org/HttpLuaModule